Skip to main content

 Human Services Technology (HST)

 The Human Services Technology curriculum prepares students for entry-level positions in mental health, childcare, family services, social services, rehabilitation, correction and educational agencies.
-They help people get through difficult times or get additional support/resources, and may work with a variety of areas including children and families, elderly, disabled, people with addictions, people with mental illness, veterans, immigrants, homeless and other populations in need.
+They help people navigate difficult times and access additional support or resources.
+They may work with children and families, the elderly, people with disabilities, those with addictions or mental illness, veterans, immigrants, the homeless, and other populations in need.

 Medical Laboratory Technology (MLT)

-The Medical Laboratory Technology program prepares individuals to perform clinical laboratory procedures in chemistry, hematology, microbiology, and immunohematology (transfusion services) that may be used in the maintenance of health and diagnosis/treatment of disease.
+The Medical Laboratory Technology program prepares individuals to perform clinical laboratory procedures in chemistry, hematology, microbiology, and immunohematology (transfusion services).
+These procedures are used to maintain health and assist in the diagnosis and treatment of disease.
 Course work includes concepts related to specimen collection, laboratory testing procedures, quality assurance, result reporting, and interpretation of findings.
 Graduates are eligible to take the American Society of Clinical Pathologist Board of Certification MLT exam.
 Employment opportunities include hospital laboratories, medical offices, research facilities and industry.

 Phlebotomy (PBT)